geoserver/geoserver.github.io/_posts/2025-04-03-geoserver-2-27-0-released.md

 for the GeoServer project.
 Thanks to prior sponsors of this activity [activity]({% post_url 2019-11-14-cite-test-automation-request-for-proposal %})
 [Gaia3D](https://gaia3d.com), and [OSGeo:UK](https://uk.osgeo.org).

-Thanks to Peter Smythe and Angelos Tzotsos for working with Open Source Geospatial Foundation to [provided access](https://www.osgeo.org/partners/ogc/) to CITE Certification for this release.
+Thanks to Peter Smythe and Angelos Tzotsos for working with Open Source Geospatial Foundation to [provide access](https://www.osgeo.org/partners/ogc/) to CITE Certification for this release.

 <!-- placeholder for live image provided by ogc -->